sifteo/thundercracker/docs/doxygen/src/device_mgmt.md

 * connect the base via USB (this will turn on the base)
 * continue holding down the home button on the base for one second

-After one second, the red LED illuminates and you can proceed with the normal update process as above.
+After one second, the red LED illuminates and you can install the update as normal:

+    swiss update myNewFirmware.sft